Wednesday, 25 October 2017

 CHAK NO. 66/J-B LYALLPUR PAKISTAN

-Now there was only one way to find more about the family and Choudhry Rahmat Ali's connection with the country, that was named by him and that was to visit the Chak No. 66JB.
-So on 13 July, 2017, I reached there.
-My intuition told me that I would be able to get some information from the oldest part of the Chak.
-Now, keep in mind that the Chak is very near to Faisalabad city is can be easily counted as a semi-urban area, unlike an ordinary traditional village.
-Apart from one part of the chak which was full of power looms, the residential section was very neat and clean.
+Now, keep in mind that this chak is very close to Faisalabad city and can easily be considered a semi-urban area, unlike an ordinary traditional village.
+Apart from one section of the chak, which was full of power looms, the residential area was very neat and clean.
 I was not expecting much.
-I thought that even if Rahmat Ali's family settled here 70 years ago after their migration from Hoshiarpur, most probably they would have moved to some other place a long time ago.
+I thought that even if Rahmat Ali's family had settled here 70 years ago after migrating from Hoshiarpur, they had most probably moved to some other place long ago.

 A street in Chak No. 66JB, Faisalabad.
 (13.07.2017.)